Octomore, the ultimate peat whisky

 Octomore 16.4 Scheduled for November 2025 2nd fill bourbon → virgin French oak 189.5 5 years 62.6%

-The 16 series uses Scottish Mainland Concerto barley (16.1, 16.2) and Octomore Farm's Churchfield barley (16.3).
-The theme of the series is elegance at low PPM and complex cask-type aging.
+The 16 series used Scottish Mainland Concerto barley (16.1, 16.2) and Octomore Farm's Churchfield barley (16.3).
+The theme of the series is elegance and complexity at low PPMs. cask It is a type of aging.

-The 16.1 Edition has a pacing of 101.4 PPM, which is considerably low by series standards, but it is considered the most attractive .1 version in recent years.
-Matured in 100% first-fill bourbon barrels, it displays pure bourbon influences.
+The 16.1 Edition has a rate of 101.4 PPM, which is considerably low by series standards, but it is considered the most attractive .1 version in recent years.
+100% First Fill bourbon Aged in barrels, pure bourbon It shows the effect.

-The 16.2 Edition features one of the most complex cask compositions in Octomore history.
-It made the bold choice of aging for four years in Oloroso and Bordeaux casks, followed by a final one-year finish in Madeira and Moscatel, Portugal.
+The 16.2 edition is the most complex in Octomore history. cask It is one of the compositions.
+A bold choice was made: aging for four years in Oloroso and Bordeaux casks, followed by a final one-year finish in Madeira and Moscatel, Portugal.
 Master Blender Adam Harnett applied this combination to Octomore for the first time.
 It is said to be wine-forward with strong oxidized fruit characteristics, exhibiting a fortified wine character.

-The 16.3 Edition is presented as a Provenance single malt using Concerto barley 100% grown at Octomore Farm's Church Fields.
-Although the fitting is quite high at 189.5 PPM, it is balanced by a combination of Bourbon, Sauternes, and Pedro Ximénez casks.
+The 16.3 Edition claims to be a Provenance single malt, using Concerto barley 100% grown at Octomore Farm's Church Fields.
+Although it has a considerably high fitting of 189.5 PPM, bourbon, Sauternes, Pedro Jiménez cask Balanced through combination.

-The 16.4 Edition is being released as an online exclusive.
-It is said to have been aged for five years in second-fill bourbon casks, followed by a second maturation in virgin French oak.
-With 189.5 PPM and 62.61 TP3T ABV, it is characterized by the dynamic tension and harmony of French virgin oak and heavily peated Islay barley.
-Notes of toasted oak, roasted coffee beans, dark chocolate, and sweet smoke are expected.
+The 16.4 Edition will be released as an online exclusive.
+Second Feel bourbon It is said to have undergone a second maturation in virgin French oak after aging in casks for 5 years.
+189.5 PPM, 62.61 TP 3T ABV French Virgin Oak and Heavy Peated Ayla It is characterized by the dynamic tension and harmony of barley.
+Toasted Orcs, Roasted coffee beans, dark chocolate, and sweet smoke are expected.

 Special Release